Swiiz/asset_tree/README.md

 - Ability to check the integrity of the asset tree when needed
 - Runtime asset tree data/bound representation
 - Error handling and unused assets logging for easier debugging
-- Custom file types with loader independant logic
+- Custom file types with loader independent logic
 - Minimal runtime logic

 ## Usage